 What is Safeguarding?

 Does your organisation have a safeguarding policy?
 Have you read it recently?
+Who is responsible for safeguarding?
 Has anyone in your organisation reported a safeguarding issue to you?
 How do you know that your safeguarding policy and procedures are working?
 And how do you know that the people you work with and for are safe in your hands?

 These are serious questions, but our experience at Verita is that some organisations are not asking themselves these questions often enough, and that lack of attention to safeguarding could adversely affect your organisation from a financial and a reputational point of view.